processone/docs.ejabberd.im/content/archive/21_07/modules.md

 - **access\_create**: *AccessName*
 To configure who is allowed to create new rooms at the Multi-User Chat service, this option can be used.
-By default any account in the local ejabberd server is allowed to create rooms.
+The default value is *all*, which means everyone is allowed to create rooms.

 - **access\_mam**: *AccessName*
 To configure who is allowed to modify the *mam* room option.
-By default any account in the local ejabberd server is allowed to modify that option.
+The default value is *all*, which means everyone is allowed tomodify that option.

 - **access\_persistent**: *AccessName*
 To configure who is allowed to modify the *persistent* room option.
-By default any account in the local ejabberd server is allowed to modify that option.
+The default value is *all*, which means everyone is allowed tomodify that option.

 - **access\_register**: *AccessName*
 This option specifies who is allowed to register nickname within the